Koredotcom/docs/docs/xo/app-settings/integrations/actions/twilio/using-the-twilio-action-templates.md

 6. Enter an sms message when prompted by the VA as shown below:
 <img src="../images/twilio-tem-img7.png" alt="VA prompt to Send SMS" title="VA prompt to Send SMS" style="border: 1px solid gray;zoom:50%;"/>

+    !!! note

-    **Note**: You must add the country code before the receiver's phone number to deliver the SMS.
+        You must add the country code before the receiver's phone number to deliver the SMS.
 For example, to send an SMS to a phone number in the United States, add the country code as +1.

 7. You will notice an sms is sent to the number from the Twilio number.